-This is where we employ what we would call the “Exit criteria”.
-This is pre-defined in the Test plan document.
-It is simply in the form of checklist that will determine whether we conclude the testing after cycle 2 or go for one more cycle.
+This is where we employ what we would call the “Exit Criteria”.
+This is pre-defined in the Test Plan document.
+It is simply in the form of the checklist that will determine whether we conclude the testing after cycle 2 or go for one more cycle.
 It looks like, the below when filled out taking into consideration some hypothetical answers to the following questions concerning, OrangeHRM project:

-When we look carefully at the above checklist, there is metrics and sign off mentioned there that we have not discussed earlier.
+When we look carefully at the above checklist, there are metrics and sign off mentioned there that we have not discussed earlier.
 Let us talk about them now.

-We have established that during the test execution phase, reports are sent out to all the other project team members to give a clear idea about what is happening in the QA execution phase.
-This information is important to everyone in order to get a validation about the overall quality of the final product.
+We have established that during the Test Execution phase, reports are sent out to all the other project team members to give a clear idea about what is happening in the QA Execution phase.
+This information is important to everyone in order to get validation about the overall quality of the final product.

-Metrics play a vital role is filling this gap.
+Metrics play a vital role in filling this gap.
 Metrics are in simple words, intelligent numbers that the testing team collects and maintains.
-For example, if I said 90% of the test cases passed, it makes more sense than saying 150 test cases passed.
+For Example, if I said 90% of the test cases passed, it makes more sense than saying 150 test cases passed.
 Isn’t it?